VectorSpaceLab/OmniGen/docs/inference.md

 | max_input_image_size=512,height=512,width=512 | 9G, 19s   | 9G, 36s  | 9G, 43s  |

+We recommend reducing the size of input images to improve speed (i.e., reduce the `max_input_image_size`), especially when inputting multiple images, as multiple large images can significantly slow down the process.
-You can set smaller `max_input_image_size` to reduce memory usage, but note that the generation quality may be lower.
+A very smaller `max_input_image_size` to significantly reduce memory usage and speed-up generation, but note that the generation quality may be lower.
 And please set the `height` and `width` the same as the size of input image for image editing task.